catppuccin/kde/README.md

 ## Installation

+### For KDE Plasma Desktop:
 1. `git clone https://github.com/catppuccin/kde catppuccin-kde && cd catppuccin-kde`
 2. Run the install script using `./install.sh` and follow the instructions.

+### For Krita:
+1. Download the colour-scheme zip file for your preffered flavour from the [release](https://github.com/catppuccin/kde/releases/) tab.
+2. Extract the file and move the theme(s) you wish to install into the following folders for your platform:
+   Windows: `%appdata%\krita\color-schemes`
+   Linux: `~/.local/share/krita/color-schemes`
+3. Open Krita, and you can choose the theme from Settings > Themes.

-### Notes
+## Notes
-To get a modern, more consistent look, install the [Lightly application style](https://github.com/Luwx/Lightly) and select it from System Settings > Appearance >  Application Style > Lightly.
+1. To get a modern, more consistent look, install the [Lightly application style](https://github.com/Luwx/Lightly) and select it from System Settings > Appearance >  Application Style > Lightly.
+2. If you encounter an error similar to 'connection refused' while running the installation script, it may be due to store.kde.org being down or issues with your internet connection.

 ## Licensing
 The theme makes modifications to [doncsugar's](https://github.com/doncsugar) [lightly plasma style](https://github.com/doncsugar/lightly-plasma).
 It is licensed under GPL 3.0 and as such, all the changes to the plasma theme are also licensed under GPL.
-The MIT License still applies to the color scheme and the window decorations theme.
+The MIT License still applies to the color scheme, splash screen and the window decorations theme.

 ## 💝 Thanks to